The Post-Gym Mood Dip Is Real. Here Is How to Beat It.

 For people who exercise in the morning or at lunch, this dip often hits right when they need to be productive.

-How a Mood Patch Helps
+Where a Mood Patch Fits In

 Best Practices for Gym Day Mood